gamemanual0/gm0/source/docs/software/tutorials/vision.rst

 AprilTags
 ^^^^^^^^^

 AprilTags detect specific low-resolution, black-and-white images that can be placed on custom elements.
-AprilTags are a great way to detect custom elements in a variety of lighting conditions.
-AprilTags also return location data relative to the AprilTag image.
-AprilTags are a plugin for EasyOpenCV, so teams must already have EasyOpenCV installed on their robot.
+Apriltags are a great way to detect custom elements in a variety of lighting conditions.
+Since AprilTags are a plugin for EasyOpenCV, teams must already have EasyOpenCV installed on their robot.
 AprilTags are only supported in Android Studio.

-You can learn more about AprilTags `here <https://github.com/OpenFTC/EOCV-AprilTag-Plugin>`__.
-Examples can be found `here <https://github.com/OpenFTC/EOCV-AprilTag-Plugin/tree/master/examples/src/main/java/org/firstinspires/ftc/teamcode>`__.
-AprilTag images can be found `here <https://www.dotproduct3d.com/uploads/8/5/1/1/85115558/apriltags1-20.pdf>`__.
+You can learn more about AprilTags on the `GitHub repository <https://github.com/OpenFTC/EOCV-AprilTag-Plugin>`__.
+Examples can be found on the `repository <https://github.com/OpenFTC/EOCV-AprilTag-Plugin/tree/master/examples/src/main/java/org/firstinspires/ftc/teamcode>`__ as well.
+Supported AprilTag images are availble on this `pdf <https://www.dotproduct3d.com/uploads/8/5/1/1/85115558/apriltags1-20.pdf>`__.

 Scrcpy
 ------